 Dr. Chaffoo believes it is important to listen to his patients and their bodies.
 If your body is telling you that it does not like implants, Dr. Chaffoo has solutions to still give you the shape you want, without the harmful side effects of breast implant illness.

 How Do I Know if Removing My Breast Implants is The Right Option for Me?

 During your complimentary consultation, Dr. Richard Chaffoo will listen to your concerns, evaluate your breasts, and discuss options that are suitable for your body, and bring you optimal results both in terms of feeling better, but also aesthetically.

 How Long Will it Take Me to Feel Like Myself Again?

 Your healing process will vary from other patients and depends on your uniquely tailored treatment plan.
 Keep in mind, you are also recovering from the toxic build-up of chemicals that led to your BII symptoms.
 Research indicates that it respectively takes a month for every year you have had your implants to recover from your Breast implant illness symptoms.

 Does Insurance Cover The Removal of My Breast Implants?

-Dr. Chaffoo’s dedicated staff will work with your insurance to determine your medical coverage options.
 Implant removal is not typically covered under medical insurance.
+We can provide procedure codes if you would like to submit a request for reimbursement from your insurance provider.
 However, La Jolla Plastic Surgery & Dermatology offers payment and financing options for your convenience.